Courses

 Admissions

 We appreciate that Biochemistry is not taught at school in a systematic way, and therefore we look for applicants with enthusiasm for the subject rather than deep understanding of much of the field.
-However, a good grounding in Chemistry is important (to A-level or equivalent), together with an interest in applying aspects of Chemistry to the study of biological systems.
-The course also has significant maths and biology content, and some physics.
-The first-year course provides the necessary background in biology, physics and mathematics for those who have not studied these subjects beyond GCSE, however Biology and Mathematics to at least AS-level or equivalent can be helpful.
+In addition to the chemistry content of the course, Biochemistry also has significant maths and biology content, and some physics.
+The first-year course provides the necessary background in biology, physics and mathematics for those who have not studied these subjects beyond GCSE, however Biology and Mathematics beyond GCSE level can be helpful.
+Full information on which subjects allow a competitive application to be made may be found on the Faculty’s website.